Lee Bowers: Warren Commission testimony

-On April 2, 1964, Lee Bowers provided testimony to Joseph A. Ball, assistant counsel of the Warren Commission, at the US Post Office Building in Dallas.
-When asked by Ball, "Now, were there any people standing on the high side—high ground between your tower and where Elm Street goes down under the underpass toward the mouth of the underpass?"
-Bowers testified that at the time the motorcade went by on Elm Street, four men were in the area: one or two uniformed parking lot attendants, one of whom Bowers knew; and two men standing 10 to 15 feet (3 to 5 m) apart near the Triple Underpass, who did not appear to know each other.
-One was "middle-aged, or slightly older, fairly heavy-set, in a white shirt, fairly dark trousers" and the other was "younger man, about midtwenties, in either a plaid shirt or plaid coat or jacket."
-One or both were still there when the first police officer arrived "immediately" after the shooting.
-Many simply assumed that Bowers meant that these men were standing behind the stockade fence at the top of the grassy knoll.:
+Bowers also spotted (and this portion of his testimony would later be a source of contention) two men standing near the stockade fence just before the shots were fired.
+When asked by Ball, "Now, were there any people standing on the...high ground between your tower and where Elm Street goes down under the underpass toward the mouth of the underpass?", Bowers said that when the motorcade went by on Elm Street, four men were in the area: one or two uniformed parking lot attendants, one of whom Bowers knew, and two men standing 10 to 15 feet (3 to 5 m) apart near the Triple Underpass.
+These two men were unknown to Bowers, and "gave no appearance of being together".
+One was "middle-aged, or slightly older, fairly heavy-set, in a white shirt, fairly dark trousers" and the other was a "younger man, about midtwenties, in either a plaid shirt or plaid coat or jacket."